populationgenomics/saige-tenk10k/README.md

 * SAIGE R script to create sparse GRM
   * just once for all individuals, all variants after LD-pruning, and MAF>1% -->

-### Expression preprocessing (once per cell type)
+### Expression preprocessing (once per cell type, chromosome)

 Python script to combine expression (pheno), covariates into a single pheno_cov file as input to saige-qtl.

 Inputs:

-* chromosome-specific scanpy (AnnData) objects, single-cell expression for all cells, all genes for that chromosome (sctransformed sc-counts)
+* chromosome and cell type-specific scanpy (AnnData) objects, single-cell expression for all cells, all genes for that chromosome and all cells assigned to that cell type (sctransformed sc-counts)
 * covariates: combination of 1) exploded donor-level covariates (e.g. sex) and 2) cell-level covariates (PCs, batch)
 * sample mapping file: matching donor ID (onek1k vs CPG) and cell barcodes, including cell type labels